In this tutorial we will walk through the process of

 For the rest of the tutorial we are going to assume we have a local cluster like the Hortonworks Sandbox to work with.

-We will use “File Browser” of Hue to stage the data in this case.
 You could also use hdfs command line among other ways to achieve the same.
+This is probably the less time-compusing opportunity.
+The following commands load data in hdfs.

 Creating a Hive schema on the raw data:

-We will use the Beeswax UI of Hue to execute the DDL queries:
+We will use the Hive View of Ambari to execute the DDL queries:

 Use the DDL statement below to create the table ‘price_data’: